-Currently, in the automotive sector, color quality of automotive coatings with gonioapparent pigments is performed by characterizing the color under different measurement geometries. ^{5,7-10} For this, commercial devices, called multiangle spectrophotometers, are able to characterize the color in different geometries, such as BYK-mac, or X-Rite MA98, which satisfy ASTM and DIN standards. ^{11-14} lighting booths.^{15-17} In other words, there are no studies to check if the procedure followed in the industry, mainly based on the instrumental measures of a multiangle spectrophotometer, would match the decision that an observer would give.18 The conventional approach using a diffuse lighting booth and an integrating sphere spectroradiometer is not valid for gonioapparent colors, and hence it is necessary to use a commercial directional lighting booth such as the gonio-vision box from Merck or the bykospectra effect cabinet from BYK-Gardner.
+Currently, in the automotive sector, color quality of automotive coatings with gonio-apparent pigments is performed by characterizing the color under different measurement geometries [5, 7-10].
+For this, commercial devices, called multi-angle spectrophotometers, are able to characterize the color in different geometries, such as BYK-mac, or X-Rite MA98, which satisfy ASTM and DIN standards [11-14].

+Although multi-angle spectrophotometers are commonly used in the automotive industry, there are few studies focused on the correlation between instrumental measurements and visual assessments by using rightly directional lighting booths [15-17].
+In other words, there are not studies to check if the procedure followed in the industry, mainly based on instrumental measures of a multi-angle spectrophotometer, would match the decision that an observer would give [18].
+Therefore, the conventional approach using a diffuse lighting booth and an integrating sphere spectroradiometer is not valid for gonio-apparent colors, so it is necessary to use a commercial directional lighting booth such as the gonio-vision box from Merck or the byko-spectra effect cabinet from BYK-Gardner.